Efficient validation of Boson Sampling from binned photon-number distributions: Discussion

 Even for a small number of output bins, the distribution reveals great sensitivity to photon distinguishability.
 Our numerical simulations using this validation test suggest that a polynomial number of samples is sufficient to distinguish an ideal boson sampler from one with partially distinguishable input photons.
 We also showed how in realistic situations -- where the experimental data includes a vast majority of events where photons are lost -- the outcomes with lost photons contain useful information about partial distinguishability and that the effective use of this data can greatly speed-up validation tests.

 Multiple interesting research questions arise related to this validation test.
 If we do not trust that the data is coming from an actual physical experiment, can we guarantee that no efficient classical algorithm exists that may spoof the test?
 An important property of the validation test we consider in our work is that the subsets we choose to test the experimental data can be chosen arbitrarily \emph{a posteriori}.
 At first sight, this makes the test harder to spoof: a potential adversary trying to mimic the behavior of an ideal boson sampler would have to generate samples such that they are consistent with the correct coarse-grained photon-counting distributions for exponentially many possible subset choices.
 However, one may wonder whether the knowledge of the analytic form of the average over Haar-random unitaries of the binned-output distribution (see Eq.~\eqref{eq:asymptoticsB} and Refs.~\cite{shchesnovich2017asymptotic, shchesnovich2017quantum}) may be used to spoof the test.
-We leave this question for future consideration.
+We argue in Appendix \ref{appendix:spoofing} that the knowledge of the mean of the binned distributions is not enough to spoof the test, because different partitions choices exhibit significant fluctuations around the mean which should be measurable with a polynomial number of samples.

 Another interesting question is whether it is possible to obtain analytical results corroborating our numerical evidence about the sample efficiency of the method.
 Previous results on validation tests based on generalized bunching probabilities from Ref.~\cite{shchesnovich2016universality}, which can be seen as a particular outcome of a binned distribution, suggest that comparing bosonic and distinguishable particles can be done in a sample efficient way.
 However, the problem becomes more difficult when different models of partial distinguishability come into play.